10 Steps to Cut Back On Drinking | The Jed Foundation

 If you tend to drink when you’re anxious or stressed, chill out by going for a run or doing a little gaming (unless that is a trigger for you).
 If Friday afternoons are a kickoff for the weekend with your friend group, take a class at that time or sign up for an extracurricular activity.

-Try other ways to relax, such as playing a musical instrument, yoga, making art, listening to a favorite playlist, or meeting up with friends at a coffee shop.
+Try other ways to relax, such as playing a musical instrument, doing yoga, making art, listening to a favorite playlist, or meeting up with friends at a coffee shop.
 Look for groups that get together for activities that don’t involve drinking, such as hiking or biking.
 Once you start looking for different ways to fill the void, you’ll realize how many people stay busy without being buzzed.

 Be Real About What a Drink Is

-According to National Institute on Alcohol Abuse and Alcoholism guidelines, one drink is considered:
+A Solo cup filled to the brim doesn’t count as just one drink!
+According to the National Institute on Alcohol Abuse and Alcoholism guidelines, one drink is considered:

 • One 12-ounce beer